 Natalie has over 15 years worth of teaching experience under her belt, but also firmly believes in the importance of continuing her professional development.
 She regularly attends courses with leading dance professionals & is passionate about passing on this knowledge.
 Most recently, this included workshops with Lisa Howell, Morton Dithmer of the Franklin Method as well regular RAD teaching seminars.
 Last year she decided to put herself back into the student seat, and completed her Intermediate 3 AJDA Jazz exam gaining honours with distinction.
-Natalie is also currently undergoing her 200hr Yoga Teacher Training with NZ Yoga Collective NZ, which she will complete in July 2018.
+Natalie has also recently completed her 200hr Yoga Teacher Training with NZ Yoga Collective NZ.

 Natalie strives to be a consistently motivating teacher, developing in her students a passion and love of dance that, with the right nurturing will continue to grow.
 She has also been an RAD Mentor for CBTS & PDPTC teacher trainees.
 She has found this new challenge inspiring & loves being able to support the next generation of quality dance educators as well as dancers.